Ratakor/dotfiles/README.md

 ![screenshot](https://ratakor.com/images/setup/waw.png)

 ## Installation
 I follow the [.local convention](https://gist.github.com/Earnestly/84cf9670b7e11ae2eac6f753910efebe) so you'll need to tweak the Makefile if you don't.
-Also if you're not using Parabola OpenRC you will probably need to edit .local/share/packages/packages according to your distro.
+Also if you're not using Parabola OpenRC you will probably need to edit .local/share/packages according to your distro.

 DO NOT TRY TO INSTALL if it's not a fresh install and you don't know what you're doing.

 	$ git clone https://git.ratakor.com/dotfiles.git
-	$ cd config
+	$ cd dotfiles
 	$ make

 ## Softwares